sajudson/dataviz-project/README.md

 ### Final
-In the final version, separate plots were used for each type of user.
+In the final version, separate plots were used for each user type.

 PENDING